Automated scripts and rules

 The rule applies to 2 scenarios:

-• Create a new page with the content from a URL - You provide the URL (could be a KB article or other published web page that you want to convert to a doc page), tell it what product & guide you want to add the new page to, and it does all of what's described above + generates markdown identical to that of the URL you gave it, including applying standard markdown formatting for any formatting in the URL (it's strictly forbidden to summarize or otherwise improve the content on its own).
-It also adds the {autotoc} entry to if the passed URL has one or more subheadings.
+Create a new page with the content from a URL - You provide the URL (could be a KB article or other published web page that you want to convert to a doc page), tell it what product (the name displayed for the product in the top-menu) & the name of the guide where you want to add the new page, and it does all of what's described above + generates markdown identical to that of the URL you gave it, including applying standard markdown formatting for any formatting in the URL (it's strictly forbidden to summarize or otherwise improve the content on its own).
+It also adds the

-• For any Cloudinary API or transformation code examples, it applies them using the transformation or multi code widget as appropriate.
+- For Cloudinary API or transformation code examples, use the appropriate transformation or multi-code widget to display the code.

-• For any note or tip style content, it applies our custom markdown tag notation and removes words like "Note that" from the start of such text.
+/docs/ts/. - For notes or tips, use our custom markdown tag notation.
+Also, remove introductory phrases like "Note that" from the beginning of such content.

-• It adds the new page as a new row in the table on the parent "Troubleshooting and Tips" page, including a link & short description of the page.
+- It adds the new TS page as a new row in the table on the parent "Troubleshooting and Tips" page, including a link & short description of the page.
 The table row entry should look something like this:

 Cursor commands